Professional Website for Medical Practices

 The services area reflects professional depth.
 A family-doctor practice needs different content than a cardiology or internal medicine specialty practice.
 We structure services so that each category - for example preventive care, chronic diseases, vaccinations, sonography, DMP programmes, private-paid services - has its own section or subpage.
 This makes the website findable for specific searches, such as "ECG in [town]", "diabetes treatment family doctor" or "travel medicine consultation".

-Legal certainty and GDPR
+Legal framework and GDPR

 Accessibility - especially for older patients